ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Generating elaborate and thorough audit reports for business entities.

-• Utilizing analytical tools and techniques for interpreting audit reports effectively.
+• Utilising analytical tools and techniques for interpreting audit reports effectively.

 • Engaging in assurance reporting for various assurance engagements.